Updated: 7 days ago

 How often do you find yourself in a situation where you just don’t know what to do, or wondering what to do next?
 How conscious are you of your breathing in those moments?

 This morning I went off to find something only to realise I couldn’t recall what I was looking for.
 My mind was like a big black hole.
 Frustration started to rise within me.
 Why couldn’t I remember what was I looking for?
 Through the frustration I heard a little voice say ‘breathe’.
-In the moment of silence that followed I smiled and took a big deep breath.
+In that moment of silence that followed I smiled and took a big deep breath.
 Suddenly I knew what I was looking for.

 I was so grateful on two counts.
 One was to finish the task I had set out to do.
 The other was for the beautiful reminder of the role that breathing plays in our lives.